framps/raspiBackupDoc/en/src/general-options.md

 ### -y: Copy the current *raspiBackup* version to predefined local hosts via scp

-This option copies the current script to all hosts defined in the configuration file. configuration file.
+This option copies the current script to all hosts defined in the configuration file.
 Access must be possible via `authorized_keys` without a password.
 This means that *raspiBackup* can be quickly distributed to a large hosts after a version update.